 In general, you may want to wait to aim for therapeutic nutritional ketosis until after (a) your diet predominantly consists of the “lots” and “some” foods listed on the KetoFLEX Eating webpage, (b) you’re quite comfortable eating 100 grams or fewer carbohydrates per day (exceptions made for the slim minority who do lots of anaerobic physical activity for relatively long durations), (c) you have no problem fasting for 12 hours every night, and/or (d) your fasting glucose routinely falls in the 70-90 mg/dl range.
 Of course, a better understanding of each individual is required for more personalized coaching beyond these general guidelines.
 While adjusting to this way of eating, proceed with another aspect of the ReCODE™ program—brain training, physical activity, restorative sleep, stress reduction, detox, and/or ReCODE™ supplements.

 Carbohydrate intake needs to be low enough to register at least 0.5 mM β-hydroxybutyrate on a blood ketone meter.
-Dr. Bredesen recommends purchasing and using a home blood ketone meter to keep ketones within a 0.5-4.0 mM range.
+Dr. Bredesen recommends purchasing and using a home ketone meter to keep ketones within a 0.5-4.0 mM or 7-40 ACEs range.
 An experienced Qualified ReCODE™ practitioner such as myself can be especially valuable to guide you through the transition phase into ultra low carb therapeutic ketosis so that you don’t get caught in what could otherwise be a miserable experience in between.
 For example, in the wake of decades spent shunning too much fat, a common mistake is not adding in enough wholesome high-fat foods, often around 70% of total calories from good fats.
 Another common error is not paying enough attention to the accumulated carb intake.
 Home ketone monitoring can help avoid the transitional quagmire of not cutting the carbs enough, moderating protein, and raising your fat intake enough.

 For most everyone who tries it, a fully ketogenic KetoFLEX™ diet brings an end to cravings, significant hunger, and irritability between meals.
 Most also experience more sustained energy throughout the day.